OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 A video content management system (CMS) is designed to help organizations better manage, store, and distribute their video assets.
 Video management platforms streamline video processing by incorporating a central repository that includes specialized features to schedule, publish, and in some cases, monetize content.

 Many organizations assume they can use their existing network servers and storage devices to house online video.
-However, this strategy can cause a host of problems because even relatively small video files can exceed the limitations of common file-sharing systems.
+However, this strategy can cause many problems because even relatively small video files can exceed the limitations of standard file-sharing systems.
 That is where an affordable content management system comes into play.

 On the odd chance, these videos make the grade, transferring too much data simultaneously can lead to bandwidth issues and cause severe network bottlenecks.